Static Load Rating C0

 Extended modified life time Lnm formula

-Where a1 = 1 (90% survival probability), and aISO is the life factor considering operating conditions.
+where a1 = 1 (90% probability of survival) and aISO is the life factor that accounts for the operating conditions.

-myonic is happy to perform these calculations for you.
-The following information is required:
+myonic will be glad to carry out these calculations for you.
+The following information is required for the calculation:

 • Application details (drawings, sketches, specifications)